edwin465/SSVEP-Multi-set-CCA-With-Ref/README.md

 # SSVEP-Multi-Set-CCA-With-Ref

-## Multiset CCA and Multiset CCA with sine-cosine reference
+## Multiset CCA vs Multiset CCA with sine-cosine reference

 This code shows the comparison study between the standard canonical correlation analysis (CCA), the Multi-set CCA (MsetCCA), and the Multi-set CCA with sine-cosine reference (MsetCCA-R) for SSVEP recognition.
+Results show that the MsetCCA-R looks better than the other two methods.

 Please refer the following papers for more details: